sanfinity-Iot/openremote/Architecture:-Clients-and-consoles.md

    }
 }
 ```
-If registration is successful then the server will return the saved console asset; which should be stored for future registration requests.
+If registration is successful then the server will return the saved console registration (including the id); which should be stored for future registration requests.

-**N.B. the console asset is stored on the server inside the appropriate realm under an asset called 'Consoles' and if the client is authenticated then the console asset is linked with the authenticated user**
+**N.B. the console registration is converted into an asset which is stored on the server inside the appropriate realm under an asset called 'Consoles' and if the client is authenticated then the console asset is linked with the authenticated user**

 10. The client can enable any remaining providers as it requires, for example the client might want to wait until a user requests functionality provided by a provider before enabling it.
 When a providers status changes the client should update the server by calling the `console/register` endpoint again.